Basic Guide to Health

-One thing we try to do at Tenzing is be transparent with our clients, setting their expectations correctly from the start, so there are no negative surprises along the way.
-This is why we’ve created our Guide to Health Insurance in Vietnam, so that you can have the best user experience as possible.
+One thing we try to be at Tenzing is transparent with our clients, setting their expectations correctly from the start, so there are no negative surprises along the way.
+This is why we’ve created our Guide to Health Insurance in Vietnam so that you can have the best user experience as possible.

 So here’s what you need to know:

 Private health insurance is a for-profit industry.
 Full stop.
 With that, there are terms and conditions, policy exclusions, and processes that must be followed.
 This is to help Insurance Provider manage their risk, check the validity of claims, and make sure they’re not paying out more for claims than they should be.
 And yes, it’s not uncommon for hospitals here to charge Insurers 2x or 3x for claims!

 This is why Full Medical Underwriting is required to sign up for a policy.
 Insurance Providers charge different premiums for different risk profiles, different countries of origin, and can even charge extra based on medical history.
 As with any purchase, you want to compare products and understand the pros and cons before buying.